So, Shadows Over Camelot.

 Lately, however, Shadows Over Camelot has started to lose steam due to two seemingly related problems:

+1. Our group must have a pretty good handle on strategy in the game, as most recent games have been landslide victories for the loyal knights.
 There is little worry of defeat and therefore no tension in the game.
 Our last play we implemented the squire rule (wherein each knight starts with no special power, each only earning one after the successful completion of a quest), and the game did seem to get slightly more difficult, but not as much as I would like.
 However, adding difficulty to Shadows Over Camelot by taking away special abilities would seem to have the side effect of making the game less interesting and fun for the loyalists, so I'm not convinced that is the way to go at all.

 I have recently purchased Merlin's Company, which may boost the difficultly of Shadows enough to make it engaging, but since the expansion adds both new difficulties and new abilities, I feel the net result will be too close to a wash to effectively add enough challenge to the game.
 The concept of the second traitor in Merlin's Company does have some potential, however, and perhaps adding that aspect could swing the game in a good (rather, evil) direction.